baartch/OsmAnd2web/README.md

 ## Configuration

-In the file `prepareImport.php` it is necessary to type in the names of the waypoint categories you wish to be shown on the map.
+In the file `import.php` it is necessary to type in the names of the waypoint categories you wish to be shown on the map.

 You need an own access token from mapbox.com.
 Put it in the `tileLayer` section of `index.html`.